eusoubrasileiro/stocks/Progress.md

     - [x] Use trailing stops, certainly will improve something on profit.
         - [x] Found trailing stop classes like `CTrailingPSAR` but found it difficult to use without the expert class.
 Many nice ready-made stuff done there (Experts, Signals etc.) that I need to explore.
         - [x] Used previously created code for bbands based on EMA.
 Sharp went to 0.16 and pay-off to 8.42.
 Loss trades 22%.
 429 Total Trades 1440 Deals.
 Using also camarilla and 0 to 6 last days without using `Unique`.
 Long trades won also 100%.
 Maximum draw-down relative of 4.5%
     - [x] Use support and resistances based histograms of price.
 Did not improve results.
 Sharp, pay-off all went worse.
 It seams that you get too dependent on the previous days.
 Levels never reached will not be taking in to account.
 Might be good when market is trending up and down but not for all history.
     - [x] Included camarilla support and resistances using 6 previous days without removing repeated points with unique.
 Sharp went to 0.11 and pay-off to 5.6.
 328 trades and 1108 deals.
 Loss trades 23%.
 Draw-down maximum relative 6.7%
     - [ ] Include size of order based on strength of resistance-support.
+    - [ ] Test include positions on gaps that are too bigger and will not close?
     - [ ] Remove support-resistances too closer apart from array of pivots
     - [x] Make it generic for stocks or other instruments
         - Tested on PETR4 entire-history sharp of 0.1
     - [ ] Use different stop-loss for each limit orders smaller
     - [ ] Just found trading today that resistances older than 5 days was reached.
 Maybe test using last 1 year of support and resistances and clip histogram by last 5 day min-max?
+Select wether use pivots or histogram of price based on market trending (swinging around previous prices) or not.
     - [ ] Use different size of positions for different support/resistences?